 Li feels that the “Make in India” initiative has created a strong platform for smartphone manufacturers like Oppo.

 “Currently, there are many Indian consumers who are using low-end or less-value devices.
 The time when these customers will switch over to mid- to high-end segment smartphones is an opportunity for us.
 We are committed to provide our best products,” Li told IANS.

-(Rajnish Singh can be contacted at email@example.com)
+(Rajnish Singh can be contacted at [email protected]ns.in)